-Fausia, who holds several master's degrees, stated that her main interest was in demonstrating how Caribbean women lived in colonial times and wants to emphasise the power of these Caribbean ancestors.
-It is also about recognising a shared history and a cohesion between the Caribbean and Dutch society in the Netherlands.
-She likes to do that.
+Fausia, who holds multiple master's degrees, stated that her main interest in OurHERitage was in demonstrating how Caribbean women lived in colonial times and wants to emphasise the power of these Caribbean ancestors, recognising a shared history and cohesion between the Caribbean and Dutch society in the Netherlands.

-Rashid Dossett, anthropologist and sociologist, from Curaçao, indicated that there was a 'knowledge gap' about the Caribbean history and community in the Netherlands.
-Our Heritage would contribute to closing this 'knowledge gap'.
+Rashid Dossett, anthropologist and sociologist from Curaçao, indicated that there was a 'knowledge gap' about the Caribbean history and community in the Netherlands that Our HERitage would contribute to closing.

 Fariel Soeleiman, who wants to contribute to the artistic industry of her home country in the future, indicated that she noticed that there is an urge in Suriname to focus on European history, especially Dutch culture.
-She considers this a sin and that this is at the expense of the cultural and historical diversity of Suriname.
+She considers this to be at the expense of the cultural and historical diversity of Suriname.

 Maak jouw eigen website met JouwWeb